openath/openath.github.io/_posts/2019-08-28-how-we-can-help-xc.md

 ## _1 Entries_

-Our Entry System will provide a tailor-made microsite for your competition allowing team managers or individuals to swiftly and easily enter themselves into individual races or squads.
+Our Entry System will provide a tailor-made microsite for your competition allowing XC Team Managers and individuals to swiftly and easily enter races.
 This takes all the stress and urgency out of declarations!

 [![Team Entries](http://file.opentrack.run/img/2019/athlete_selection2.png)](http://file.opentrack.run/img/2019/athlete_selection2.png)

-Unlike many race entry sites, OpenTrack's has been created specifically with squad athletics, both XC & T&F, in mind.
+Unlike many race entry sites, OpenTrack's has been created specifically with XC in mind.
 This means it can be completely tailored to your needs:

 - Team & Squad Declarations on-the-go
 	- Team Managers can make declarations using mobile friendly screens; easy to adjust to last minute drop outs at the venue!